 But, there’s a gap.
 In the proposal process, contractors evaluate the scope of work and estimate how much effort will be required to complete the work.
 Sometimes this is based on concrete data from similar efforts in the past.
 Other times, it’s practically a guess.
 If requirements are incompletely specified, there could be significant latitude for interpretation.
-Even really good requirement sets cannot adequately capture the actual, boots-on-the-ground mission and user needs.
+As the Team Aqualink story illustrates, even the best requirement set cannot adequately capture the actual, boots-on-the-ground mission and user needs.

 So, the contractor has bid a certain cost to complete the work based on their understanding of the requirements provided.
-If they learn more information about the user need but meeting that need would drive up the cost, they have three options:
+If they learn more information about the user need during the development—and meeting that need would drive up the cost—they have three options:

-- Ask the customer for a contractual change and more money to develop the desired functionality
+- Ask the customer for a contract change and more money to develop the desired functionality

 - Absorb the additional costs

 - Build to the requirement even if it isn’t the best way to meet the need (or doesn’t really meet it at all)